georgexyz19/inkscapetutorial.org/content/posts/extension6_svg _file_format.md

 The first line and second line are Inkscape SVG boilerplate code.
 The first line inidcates this is an XML file.
 The second line is an XML comment.

 The contents of the file is wrapped inside the `svg` tag ➋.
-The openning `svg` tag has many attributes.
+The opening `svg` tag has many attributes.
 The attribute `xmlns:inkscape="www.inkscape..."` means that `inkscape` is an xml namespace.
 So the attribute `inkscape:version="1.1..."` is an abbreviation for `www.inkscape...:version=....`.
 Inkscape is forked from another software `sodipodi`, and